MarioLemus/users_api_mini_app/README.md

-just an small app, that shows a list of users that comes from an api.
+Just an small app, that shows a list of users that comes from Json placeholder api.